Avoiding a GenServer Pitfall

 Firstly, what is a GenServer? #

-GenServer, short for “generic server”, is a type of process within BEAM (Erlang, Elixir) applications that can hold state and respond to requests; much like a web server, in a way.
-For instance, you could create a GenServer that you could handle requests to store blog posts as well as other requests to list or read those blog posts—but those request would have to be made within the BEAM VM rather than with a web browser.
+GenServer, short for “generic server”, is a type of process within BEAM (Erlang, Elixir, etc) applications that can hold state and respond to requests; much like a web server, in a way.
+For instance, you could create a GenServer that could handle requests to store, list, and retrieve those blog posts — but those requests would be made within the BEAM VM rather than with a web browser.
 Within BEAM applications, the two primary purposes of GenServers are to execute code asynchronously and act as a store of shared, mutable state.

 Executing Code Asynchronously #